Kadaba: History

-Local leaders and well wishers continued the demand for Kadaba Taluk under 'Kadaba Taluk Rachana Horata Samiti' president C.C Philip and Vice President Kushalappa Gowda resulting in the formation of new Taluk on 1 January 2018 followed by official inauguration on 8 March 2019 by Karnataka Revenue Minister R.V.
-Deshpande and Karnataka Urban Development & DK District In-charge Minister U.T.
-Khader.

-In 2013, then ruling BJP government under Chief Minister Jagadish Shettar had declared Kadaba as Taluk along with Moodbidri of Dakshin Kannada District and Byndoor and Brahmavar of Udupi district.
+In 2013, government declared Kadaba as Taluk along with Moodbidri of Dakshin Kannada District and Byndoor and Brahmavar of Udupi district.
 On 15 March 2017, Karnataka government under Chief Minister Siddaramaiah has re-declared Kadaba as Taluk again and from 1 January 2018 it is officially functioning as Taluk headquarters.
 Kadaba taluk is carved out of Puttur and Sullia taluks and the new taluk comprises nine villages from Puttur taluk and seven villages of Sullia.
 The creation of Kadaba taluk will benefit the people who have been travelling 65 km to the Puttur taluk office to get any work done.
 Now, the people of Subramnya, Nelyadi, Shiradi can reach the taluk head office by travelling a distance of only 10 to 20 km.

-Many local politicians and leader's who stood as backbone to taluk fight namely C.C.
-Chacko (late), Syed Meehra shaib, Raja Rathna ariga, Naryan Bhat, Balakrishnan Ballery, Nirinjan Ariga, Balakrishnan Bhat, Dr. Mallya, S Abdul Khader, Thomson K.T, Ram Bhat, Roy Abraham, Vijay Kumar Rai, P.P Varghese, Krishna Shetty, C.P.
-Simon, Seetha Ram Gowda and many other political leaders and businessman have supported in Taluk formation.

 Education

 Kadaba has Schools and Colleges in and around though Professional colleges are yet to start in Kadaba.
 Govt.
 Primary, High Schools and PU College and St. Joachims Institutions (founded in 1926) are the oldest schools of Kadaba.
-Other English medium schools are also popular here.

-Apart from promises from different governments, Kadaba is yet to be sanctioned with a Government First Grade college.

-However, in Oct.
-2017, then Chief Minister Siddaramaih laid the foundation stone for the veterinary college at Koila to be built under the management of Karnataka Veterinary, Animal and Fisheries Sciences University.
-The college campus comprising veterinary hospital, college, hostel and farm will be spread in 247 acres of land and hopes to improve animal resource in the State.
-Karnataka Government has plans to develop Koila veterinary college as a breeding center for cattle along with preservation of local varieties of cattle such as Malenadu Gidda.
+In 2017, then Chief Minister Siddaramaih laid the foundation stone for the veterinary college at Koila to be built under the management of Karnataka Veterinary, Animal and Fisheries Sciences University.